I'm M, or at least that's how I'm known, and I'll be your guide.

 Each Theorem will also indicate which page its solution is on.
 I recommend getting there by tightly flipping through the corners of the pages to find the right page number before fully opening the book.
 Solutions aren’t encoded like my hints, so don’t chance seeing something you’ll wish you hadn’t (though that always makes for an exciting holiday).

-I know this may be hard for you because you’re in such awe of my book, but don’t treat it like it’s so precious.
+I know this may be hard for you because you’re in such awe of my books, but don’t treat them like they're so precious.
 I strongly encourage you to write on and mark up the pages as much as needed to solve my Theorems and decode my hints.
 Your mind is the most precious thing anyway.

 My Theorems (aka puzzles) aren't exactly child's play.
-I recommend the book for ages 13 and up, or 10 and up for young prodigies.
-But don't think that means my book wouldn't be a good score for adults, too.
+I recommend both books for ages 13 and up, or 10 and up for young prodigies.
+But don't think that means my books wouldn't be a good score for adults, too.

-Getting through the whole book could take weeks to months.
+Getting through each book could take weeks to months.
 But what you learn will last a lifetime.

 Wouldn't you like to know.